Don’t Let the red hair fool you.

 - Defending numerous class action, mass joinder and multi-plaintiff lawsuits in which the plaintiffs claimed personal injuries and property damage as the result of alleged exposure to various wood-treating chemicals, including creosote, pentachlorophenol and arsenic (e.g, Avance v.
 Kerr-McGee (E.D.
 Texas); Andrews v.
 Kerr-McGee (N.D.
 Miss); Batcheldor v.
 Kerr-McGee (N.D.
 Miss).

 - Defending a natural gas marketing company to verdict at trial in a fraud, breach of contract and RICO case where the alleged damages were in excess of $100 million.

 - Defending a food manufacturing company in state and federal lawsuits in which the plaintiffs alleged that odor nuisances affected their property values.

 - Obtaining dismissal of an FLSA collective action claim following a week long bench trial on behalf of a large, national luxury goods retailer.

 - Obtaining summary judgment for manufacturing client in Americans with Disabilities Act (ADA) claim.

 - Obtaining early dismissal in race discrimination, hostile work environment, constructive discharge, and retaliation case on behalf of a chemical company.

 - Defending uniform supply company in a nationwide class action lawsuit for fraud and breach of contract.

-When she isn’t wearing her redheaded litigator hat, Lana enjoys being a mother to her vivacious six year-old daughter, Maggie (who is a blonde) and her very ferocious thirteen pound shih-tzu, Bailey.
+When she isn’t wearing her redheaded litigator hat, Lana enjoys being a mother to her vivacious seven year-old daughter, Maggie (who is a blonde) and her very ferocious 13 pound shih-tzu, Bailey.